Harness engineering

 | Terser language throughout the file | Rules better handled by hooks or extensions |

-As your codebase and AGENTS.md grow, it will make sense to move chunks of that
+As your codebase and AGENTS.md grow, it will make sense to move chunks of that file into either skills or separate files in the docs/ directory, while AGENTS.md becomes mostly a table of contents.

 Below, you can see an example of what NOT to do: